 Kesha McKey - Director

-Kesha is a featured performing artist and rehearsal director for local dance companies such as Lula Elzy Dance Theatre, Kumbuka African Drum and Dance Collective, Chard Gonzalez Dance Theatre, Prophecy Dance Company, Exhibit Dance Collective, and with Ashé Cultural Arts Center.
+Kesha has also directed multi-disciplinary productions such as the Vagina Monologues and The Origins of Life on Earth with Ashé Cultural Arts Center and has been a featured performing artist and rehearsal director for New Orleans dance and theatre companies such as Lula Elzy Dance Theatre, Junebug Productions, Kumbuka African Drum and Dance Collective, Chard Gonzalez Dance Theatre, Prophecy Dance Company, and Exhibit Dance Collective.
 She has studied dance at various institutions in New Orleans as well as received scholarships to study at The Urban Bush Women Summer Leadership Institute, Bates Dance Festival, Jacob’s Pillow, The Broadway Dance Center, and Celebration Barn Theater.
-She has had the wonderful honor and opportunity to work closely and study with well renown artists such as Jawole Willa Jo Zollar, Chuck Davis, Richard Gonzales, Robert Battle, Michael Foley, Tania Issac, Lynn Simonson, Anne Reinking, Chet Walker, Nat Horne, and Luigi.
+She has had the wonderful honor and opportunity to work closely and study with well renown artists such as Jawole Willa Jo Zollar, Chuck Davis, Richard Gonzales, Lynn Simonson, and Anne Reinking.
+She has served as a faculty member of the Urban Bush Women Summer Leadership Institute since 2011 and is currently a dance educator at NOCCA.
 Kesha continues to nourish her artistic talents and grow as an accomplished performer and educator as she teaches, choreographs and performs throughout the country.